-The details of the proposed action were also covered specifically in Appendix H - Grazing Management and Rangeland Program Summary (page H-12) of the KFRA ROD/RMP/RPS.
+The details of the proposed action were also covered specifically in Appendix H - Grazing Management and Rangeland Program Summary (page H-43) of the KFRA ROD/RMP/RPS.
 During the pre-RMP process in 1990-91, a series of IDT meetings were held to specifically address the formulation of objectives for every grazing allotment in the KFRA.
 These objectives were based on the monitoring (or related) data collected, past allotment categorization efforts (1982, as subsequently revised), as well as professional judgment based on field observations up to that time.
-Two "Identified Resources Conflicts/Concerns" were listed for the Long Lake allotment - one dealing with forage for deer and one expressing concerns about riparian conditions.
-As noted earlier a Rangeland Health Standards Assessment was completed for this allotment during FY 2000.
-The Assessment found that the grazing use as currently permitted is appropriate for maintaining adequate (or better) rangeland vegetation conditions and no changes in management were or are needed.
+As noted earlier a Rangeland Health Standards Assessment will be tentatively be completed for this allotment during FY 2007.